What Is Job Costing in Construction Accounting?

 To track job costs effectively, contractors rely on construction accounting and project management software with integrated job costing features.
 These tools help contractors input and track expenses—like labor, materials, subcontractor costs, and overhead—and assign them to the appropriate projects, helping manage budgets and ensure profitability.

-Most popular construction accounting tools will support job costing.
-Some, like Sage 100 Contractor have nuanced features to help with job costing and related reporting.
-Other, more general accounting solutions, like QuickBooks Online support job costing, but require some configuration to get started.
+Most popular construction accounting tools support job costing.
+Specialized platforms like Sage 100 Contractor offer nuanced features for industry-specific reporting, while more general solutions like QuickBooks Online support job costing in higher-tier plans (Plus and Advanced) but require configuration to enable project tracking.

-Many construction project management software—such as Procore and Buildertrend—also include features to help construction professionals manage job costing.
-These platforms also help contractors track RFIs, submittals, and change orders, ensuring that all cost-related changes are captured and reflected in the project’s financials.
+Many construction project management software solutions—such as Procore and Buildertrend—also offer modules to help professionals manage job costing.
+These features are typically available in higher-tier plans or specialized financial modules, such as Buildertrend’s Advanced tier or Procore’s Project Financials, which allow contractors to track RFIs, submittals, and change orders alongside project costs.
 With this combination of features, contractors can avoid budget overruns and maintain a clear, up-to-date view of their project’s profitability.

 Job costing is a vital tool for contractors of all sizes, enabling them to track expenses and maintain control over their project budgets.
 Whether managing a small home renovation or a large commercial development, job costing ensures that every dollar is accounted for and allocated accurately.
 By integrating job costing into their operations through the right software, contractors can streamline project management, track costs efficiently, and ensure long-term profitability.